12 Fast Facts About the Honus Wagner T206 Card

 It’s Rare … : Because it was yanked from production, not many were printed.
 Today, we only know of about 50 of them.

-… But not the Rarest … : Wagner has several other cards that exist in fewer quantities, such as the ultra rare Henry Reccius tobacco card with only a handful of known copies.
+… But not the Rarest … : While the card is no doubt a rarity, Wagner actually has several other cards that exist in fewer quantities, such as the ultra rare Henry Reccius tobacco card with only a handful of known copies.
 In fact, the Wagner card is not even the rarest card in the T206 set.
 That honor belongs to a rare error card featuring Joe Doyle.

 Famous Pose: The picture used for the creation of Wagner’s T206 card is a somewhat famous pose.
 The image was used on other Wagner cards, including his D322 Tip Top card and W600 Sporting Life Cabinet.